 - Regulatory violations concerning supplement labeling

 Consumers and industry watchdogs demanded transparency.
-The lawsuit triggered deeper investigations into Market America’s business model and product efficacy.
+The lawsuit prompted further investigations into Market America’s business model and the effectiveness of its products.

 Legal Allegations Against Isotonix and Market America

-Several lawsuits have targeted Market America’s business practices.
+Several lawsuits have been filed against Market America’s business practices.
 The allegations primarily focus on:

 False and Misleading Health Claims